Tyrn/wei/the-insider-en.typ

 high for you, you will sell the stocks and the company will go bankrupt."

      I don't think so.
-You see, enormous amount of money was sunk in Assalah and,  despite all this view around us, - Bemish here gestured with  his  arm encompassing the bamboo growth far away and the semicircular  administration center  hulk, looking like an empty watermelon  rind- despite  all this, the spaceport is more than three quarters built.
+You see, enormous amount of money was sunk in Assalah and,  despite all this view around us,---Bemish here gestured with  his  arm encompassing the bamboo growth far away and the semicircular  administration center  hulk, looking like an empty watermelon  rind- despite  all this, the spaceport is more than three quarters built.
 If we try hard, the first ships will  start  landing  practically in  six  months.
-You  heard,  why it  was abandoned  -  to  cost  very  cheap.
+You  heard,  why it  was abandoned---to  cost  very  cheap.
 Also,  everybody has  heard, that it's dangerous to invest in a  market  like yours, but  not everybody understands that spaceports and, also,  interstellar  communication systems are the only safe  parts  of your  economy.
 This  item will  not  be  abandoned  at  any